Geology Determines Destiny

 A key element to any show’s success is to find someone who can speak with authority and in “plain English.”
 Luckily, we found a husband-and-wife team at the University of Idaho.
 We promised eternal youthfulness to Geologist Bill Bonnichsen and Volcanologist Marty Godchaux, since our show would likely re-air for many years.

 But mainly we relied upon their desire to educate Idahoans about what we have in our own backyard.
-Bonnichsen and Godchaux became for us the kindly aunt and uncle who patiently answered all our silly questions, and they did it in words we could understand.
+Godchaux and Bonnichsen became for us the kindly aunt and uncle who patiently answered all our silly questions, and they did it in words we could understand.

-Videographer Hank Nystrom and I drove Bill and Martha around the state, interviewing them at places like the Sawtooths, the Lost River Range, and Craters of the Moon National Monument.
+Videographer Hank Nystrom and I drove Bill and Marty around the state, interviewing them at places like the Sawtooths, the Lost River Range, and Craters of the Moon National Monument.

-“We had no idea how much work went into an Outdoor Idaho program!” remarked Martha Godchaux.
+“We had no idea how much work went into an Outdoor Idaho program!” remarked Marty after the second day of travel with us.
 “We have an entirely new appreciation of what it takes to make television.”

 Of the places we visited with them, the couple seemed most at home at Craters of the Moon National Monument.
 It’s not surprising that the two geologists would find Craters exciting.
 It features a 52-mile-long crack in the earth’s crust known as the Great Rift, as well as a volcanic landscape that is remarkably preserved.

-I personally figured this National Monument had the best chance of becoming Idaho’s first National Park, partly because so little would have to change.
-It would still be managed by the National Park Service.
-Supporters argued it would just be a name change.
-It would bring in business to struggling towns like Arco and Carey.
-Besides, what damage could 100,000 visitors do to a black rock pile in the heat of the summer?
+I personally figured this national monument had the best chance of becoming Idaho’s first national park, partly because so little would have to change.
+It would be managed by the National Park Service, just like it is now.
+Supporters argued it would just be a name change, and that would bring in business to struggling towns like Arco and Carey.
+Besides, what damage could 100,000 extra visitors do to a black rock pile in the heat of the summer?

-When a serious proposal arose in the Idaho Legislature in 2017, few people opposed the name change.
-A county-wide poll indicated that 57% were in favor.
+When a serious proposal arose in the Idaho Legislature in 2017, a county-wide poll indicated that 57% were in favor.
 Support was growing.
 But then the Idaho Farm Bureau weighed in.

-What it really seemed to come down to was fear of federal meddling, and that was enough to stop the momentum.
-So, Idaho continues to be the only state in the West without a National Park, and that seems quite fine to many Idahoans.
+What it seemed to come down to was fear of federal meddling, and that was enough to stop the momentum.
+Hence, Idaho continues to be the only state in the West without a national park, and that seems fine to many Idahoans.

 -----------------------------------